-Although you can buy cheaply, those planning shorter stays in South Africa should consider capital gains tax, which are relatively high in South Africa and can eat into profits on short-term investments.
-Sellers are typically liable to pay capital gains tax of 33.3 percent on their profits, after deducting certain expenses.
+Although you can buy cheaply, those planning shorter stays in South Africa should consider capital gains tax.
+This tas is relatively high in South Africa and can eat into profits on short-term investments.
+Sellers are typically liable to pay capital gains tax of 33.3% on their profits, after deducting certain expenses.

 How to find houses for sale in South Africa

-Property for sale in South Africa is generally handled by real estate agents, and private sales are relatively rare.
-Estate agents in South Africa must be registered with the Estate Agency Affairs Board and agents are issued annually with a certificate that says they agree to comply with the latest code of conduct.
+Property for sale in South Africa generally goes through real estate agents, and private sales are relatively rare.
+Estate agents in South Africa must register with the Estate Agency Affairs Board.
+Agents receive a certificate annually that says they comply with the code of conduct.
 Many agents are also members of the Institute of Estate Agents of South Africa.
 You can find a listing of housing services and real estate agents in South Africa.

-You can also find real estate agents that will specialise selling in a particular area or focused on foreign buyers (including providing English-language services) particularly in more popular areas, for example, offering houses for sale in Cape Town, Pretoria, Durban and Johannesburg.
+You can also find real estate agents that specialize selling in a particular area or focused on foreign buyers.
+This is particularly the case in more popular areas such as Cape Town, Pretoria, Durban, and Johannesburg.

-A traditional method of sourcing properties is registering your preferences with as many agents in the area as possible and hoping that they are diligent, patient and committed enough to find you the right home.
+A traditional method of sourcing properties is registering your preferences with as many agents in the area as possible and hoping that they are diligent enough to find you the right home.

-You’ll find many sites advertising properties, which can be a quick way to guage potential areas, prices and properties on offer.
+You’ll find many sites advertising properties, which can be a quick way toauuage potential areas, prices, and properties.
 Read tips on how to choose the right real estate agent in South Africa

 Real estate agents in South Africa: